Skip to main content

 Condensed MoS

-The 2025 Gwern.net style mandates a terse, “classic style”: analytic, declarative, and unhedged, prioritizing clarity, precision, and long-term consistency.
+The 2026 Gwern.net style mandates a terse, “classic style”: analytic, declarative, and unhedged, prioritizing clarity, precision, and long-term consistency.
 It is written in Pandoc Markdown compiled to HTML5.

-Adhere strictly to American spelling (editing quotes for consistency, originals archived), metric units (providing conversions for quoted imperial), the Oxford comma, and logical quotation.
+Adhere strictly to American spelling (silently editing quotes for consistency, originals archived), metric units (providing conversions for quoted imperial), the Oxford comma, and logical quotation.
 Use single-spacing after periods.
 Employ Kesselman estimative words for probabilities.
 Write statistical-significance testing (hyphenated) and replace “Type I/II error” with false positive/negative.
 Acronyms drop periods (CIA, AI), and personal titles (Mr./Ms.) are omitted; unfamiliar terms should be spelled out and bold-defined on first use, Wikipedia-style.
-Inline citations are minimal: Surname Year[a-z], always linked to fulltext (ideally locally archived PDFs with page-specific anchors like #page=N); these generate popups and a subscripted ellipse format, entirely replacing a separate “References” list.
-Numbers over ~1000 or those confusable with years get digit-group commas (eg. $1,234.56); currency requires inflation-adjustment syntax like [$1]($2025) or Bitcoin date-stamping [₿1](₿2025-01-01).
-Dates are YYYY-MM-DD or “8 May 2025”.
+Inline citations are minimal: Surname Year[a–z], always linked to fulltext (ideally locally archived PDFs with page-specific anchors like #page=N); these generate popups and a subscripted ellipse format, entirely replacing a separate “References” list.
+Numbers over ~1,000 or those confusable with years get digit-group commas (eg. $1,234.56); currency requires inflation-adjustment syntax like [$1]($2026) or Bitcoin date-stamping [₿1](₿2026-01-01).
+Dates are YYYY-MM-DD or “8 May 2026”.
 For source readability and version control, use “ventilated prose”: one sentence per source line, with paragraphs separated by a double-newline.
-The emphasis cycle for nested highlighting is strongitalicsspan.smallcaps.
+The emphasis cycle for nested highlighting is strongitalicsspan.smallcaps (repeating indefinitely).

-Pages follow an “iceberg” model of information density: an initial div.abstract (a blockquote, broken into multiple paragraphs ideally following scientific structure: background, methods, results, conclusion) precedes a left-to-right hierarchy of detail—margin notes (brief, left-aligned paragraph summaries; if multiple, they form a section’s micro-ToC), then paragraphs, concise footnotes/sidenotes (≤200 words for digressions, never citations), expandable div.collapse elements for longer asides or excerpts (≤500 words, with .abstract-collapse for summary text), and finally appendices (which also start with an abstract).
+Pages follow an “iceberg” model of information density: an initial div.abstract (a blockquote, broken into multiple blocks ideally following scientific structure: background, methods, results, conclusion) precedes a left-to-right hierarchy of detail—margin notes (brief, left-aligned paragraph summaries; if multiple, they form a section’s micro-ToC), then paragraphs, concise footnotes/sidenotes (≤200 words for digressions, never simple citations), expandable div.collapse elements for longer asides or excerpts (≤500 words, with .abstract-collapse for summary text), and finally appendices (which also start with an abstract).
 Custom HTML, favoring explicit <div>/<span> wrappers for control and consistency over potentially problematic standard tags (eg. <details>, <abbr>), uses general → specific class names (eg. link-live) and -not negations (eg. ); the most specific metadata (eg. a link’s class attribute) overrides site-wide configurations.
-Every link is enriched with a title="‘Title’, Author Year" attribute (primarily for the author’s editing convenience, secondarily as a fallback tooltip; eg. [display text](/url "'Essay Title', Smith 2025")), automatically scanned for local archiving to combat link-rot, and assigned a file-type/domain icon unless explicitly suppressed (eg. .icon-not).
+Links may be enriched with a title="‘Title’, Author Year" attribute (primarily for the author’s editing convenience, secondarily as a fallback tooltip; eg. [display text](/url "'Essay Title', Smith 2026")), automatically scanned for local archiving to combat link-rot, and assigned a file-type/domain icon unless explicitly suppressed (eg. .icon-not).
 URLs are short, non-pluralized slugs (eg. /sidenote) or precisely anchored deep links.
 Files follow YYYY-surname[-description][-nth].ext naming (eg. 2025-01-01-gwern-gpt4o-frogmeme-desc.png for enhanced findability) using a conservative whitelist of approved formats (eg. JPG/PNG, XZ-tarballs, PDFs over DjVu) selected for stability and security.

 Code blocks must specify a language for syntax highlighting, include comments focused on the “why” and “why not,” and compile/run cleanly.
 Specifically: Bash scripts must set -e (explicitly ignoring errors with || true) and use long flags (eg. sort --unique); Haskell compiles with ghc -Wall -Werror, employing fully-enumerated, standard qualified imports; Emacs Lisp must produce zero byte-compile warnings.